 Bok Tower Gardens – Take an educational spin on your visit to Florida by checking out Bok Tower Gardens.
 The gardens are a beautiful ode to Frederick Law Olmsted Jr.

 Gatorland – Located in the Orlando area this is an Alligator rescue.
-They had their own TV show for a while and this is where the now they do alligator wrestling and educational shows here daily.
+They had their own TV show for a while and this is where now they do alligator wrestling and educational shows here daily.
 Get discount admission with the Go Orlando® Card.

-Chocolate Kingdom Factory Tour – If anyone is going to talk spending time with chocolate, I’m going to be there.
+Chocolate Kingdom Factory Tour – If anyone is going to talk about spending time with chocolate, I’m going to be there.
 The kids are going to love a Florida field trip to the Chocolate Kingdom.
 This factory tour will show you an amazing time!
 Located in Orlando.

 Kennedy Space Center– This is where they launch the space shuttles into space.
 Growing up in Florida we lived close enough (still hundreds of miles away) that I could sit on my grandpa’s back porch and see the shuttles being launched.